AhmadMHawwash/forge/overlays/analytical-thinker.md

 **Collaborative analysis:**
 - Bring in perspectives from different disciplines
 - Ask someone unfamiliar with the domain for their take
-- Present the problem to people with different backgrounds
 - Use "beginner's mind" - pretend you know nothing about existing solutions